Full functionalities of Detail 3D

 A total of 4 types of load pulses can be added to each load case.

 Group of forces is a load entity that allows you to specify forces in three directions anywhere on the model using a table.
-It can be referenced to the Bearing plate or the surface of a concrete block.
+It can be referenced to the base plate or the surface of a concrete block.
 For tabular input, it is again possible to use the copy-paste functionality from the spreadsheet program.

 Combinations